 - © DAAD / Sigrid Gombert

 Many major sponsors of new research talent are organised as foundations.
-They include the Alexander von Humboldt Foundation and a number of organisations that specifically aim to promote young talent.
-Other large foundations, such as the Robert Bosch Stiftung , the Volkswagen Foundation , the Deutsche Bundesstiftung Umwelt , the Klaus Tschira Stiftung and the German Foundation for Peace Research also support researchers, research projects or institutions with substantial funding.
+They include the Alexander von Humboldt Foundation , which uses mainly public funding to enable highly qualified foreign researchers to undertake research stays in Germany.
+However, there are also organisations, such as Stiftung Bildung und Wissenschaft , that especially support junior researchers.
+Other large foundations, such as the Robert Bosch Stiftung , the Volkswagen Foundation , the Deutsche Bundesstiftung Umwelt , the Klaus Tschira Stiftung and the German Foundation for Peace Research , also support researchers, research projects and institutions with substantial funding.

-Especially important is the Stifterverband für die Deutsche Wissenschaft, a registered charity that brings together some 3,000 companies, business associations, foundations and private individuals.
-The trust capital of the more than 600 foundations supported by the Stifterverband’s subsidiary DSZ – Deutsches Stiftungszentrum currently amounts to over 2.6 billion euros.
-These foundations are able to spend approximately 140 million euros of revenues and donations a year to promote their charitable goals.
+Especially important is the Stifterverband, a registered charity that brings together some 3,000 companies, business associations, foundations and private individuals.
+The trust capital of the over 640 foundations supported by the Stifterverband’s subsidiary DSZ – Deutsches Stiftungszentrum currently amounts to more than 2.7 billion euros.
+These foundations are able to spend approximately 120 million euros of revenues and donations a year to promote their charitable goals.

 Facts and Figures